 After breakfast transfer to the airport, departure Shanghai and head back home or extend your trip to other city in China.

 Itinerary too short?
-Extend your trip to Hong Kong or Xi'an
+Extend your trip to Xi'an, Yangtze River or Hong Kong!

 Click and see detail itinerary.